Mirjana Lučić-Baroni: Junior success

-1997–98: Grand Slam title
+1997–98: Major title

 Lučić turned professional in April 1997 at the age of 15.
-One week after turning pro, she won the first WTA Tour event she played in at Bol.
+One week after turning pro, she won the first WTA Tour event she played in at Bol, becoming the youngest player to win a title in her tour-level debut.
 She then reached the final of her second career event in Strasbourg, where she lost to Steffi Graf.

 In 1998, playing in her first tour doubles event, Lučić became the youngest player in history to win a title at the Australian Open at the age of 15 years, 10 months and 21 days, when she and Hingis won the women's doubles title.
 The win made Lučić the first player to win both the first singles and doubles events they had ever played in on the WTA Tour.
 She went on to win the second doubles event of her career when she partnered with Hingis to win the Pan Pacific Open in Tokyo.
 Later that year, Lučić defended her singles title at Bol, becoming the youngest player ever to defend a tour title at age 16 years, one month and 24 days.
 Partnering with Mahesh Bhupathi, she also finished runner-up in the 1998 mixed-doubles event of Wimbledon.